curriculr/curriculr.github.io/_docs/configuration.md

 default_account: main
 {% endhighlight %}

 This setting identifies the name/slug of the default account(tenant) of the site.
-This is the account that is typically associated with the main domain example.com or the www subdomain.
+This is the account that is typically associated with the main domain example.com or the www sub-domain.
 The site must have a default account even if multitenancy is not used.

 ### Supported locales
 {% highlight yaml %}